zero-radiance/zero-radiance.github.io/_source_/content/post/particle-volume.md

 ## Acknowledgments

-I would like to thank Eugene d'Eon for his thoughtful comments and feedback.
+I would like to thank Eugene d'Eon for his thoughtful comments and feedback, and Don Grainger for his book and for answering my questions.